niluws/mail-queue/README.md

 # Django Celery Mail Queue

 Django Celery Mail Queue is a project that allows you to efficiently send emails to multiple recipients with optional attachments .
-It provides a queuing mechanism to ensure that emails are sent .
+It provides a queuing mechanism to send emails .

 ## Features

-- Send emails to multiple recipients with customizable content.
+- Send emails to multiple recipients.
 - Attach multiple files to your emails with a single click.
+- Cancel pending emails
 - Uses Celery to handle email sending asynchronously
 - Utilizes a Postgres database to store email tasks and their status.
-- Easy setup and configuration.

 ## Installation